Javascript is not enabled.

 Even then, human-to-human spread is usually limited to people who have close contact with the sick person, like “household members, intimate partners and people providing medical care,” explained Dr. Tedros Adhanom Ghebreyesus, the World Health Organization’s (WHO) director-general, in a May 7 news conference.

-An outbreak of hantavirus has been reported on a cruise ship carrying nearly 150 passengers in the Atlantic Ocean, with reports of three deaths and several illnesses.
-Five of the eight cases have been confirmed as hantavirus; the others are suspected to be hantavirus.
-WHO officials say the strain on the ship is the Andes virus — the one known to spread from person to person.
+There was an outbreak of hantavirus on a cruise ship carrying nearly 150 passengers in the Atlantic Ocean.
+As of May 13, a total of 11 cases have been reported, including three deaths.
+WHO officials say the strain at the center of the outbreak is the Andes virus — the one known to spread from person to person.

 3. What symptoms does hantavirus cause — and are they worse in older adults?